-It is unclear whether Company stockholders that acquire Company stock through the distribution will be treated as acquiring Company stock in an open market purchase.
-If such Company stock is not treated as acquired in an open market purchase, the listed transaction exception will not be available for transfers of such stock.
 Following the distribution, we expect that transfers in open market transactions of our stock by corporate or other non-individual stockholders that have purchased our stock in open market transactions will not be taxable under the China indirect transfer rules due to the listed enterprise exception.
-Transfers, whether in the open market or otherwise, of our stock by corporate and other non-individual stockholders that acquired our stock in the distribution or in non-open market transactions may be taxable under the China indirect transfer rules and our China subsidiaries may have filing obligations in respect of such transfer rules, whether or not such stock was acquired in open market transactions, and our China subsidiaries may have filing obligations in respect of such transfers.
+Transfers, whether in the open market or otherwise, of our stock by corporate and other non-individual stockholders that acquired our stock in non-open market transactions may be taxable under the China indirect transfer rules and our China subsidiaries may have filing obligations in respect of such transfers.
+Transfers of our stock in non-open market transactions by corporate and other non-individual stockholders may be taxable under the China indirect transfers.
+Transfers of our stock in non-open market transactions by corporate and other non-individual stockholders may be taxable under the China indirect transfers.
+Corporate and other non-individual stockholders may be taxable under the China indirect transfers.
+Corporate and other non-individual stockholders may be taxable under the China indirect transfers.
+Corporate and other non-individual stockholders may be taxable under the China indirect transfers.
 Corporate and other non-individual stockholders may be exempt from taxation under the China indirect transfer rules with respect to transfers of our stock if they are tax resident in a country or region that has a tax treaty or arrangement with China that provides for a capital gains tax exemption and they qualify for that exemption.
 For example, under the U.S.-China double tax treaty, a stockholder that is a U.S. tax resident and that disposes of stock representing less than 25% of our outstanding stock should be exempt from Chinese capital gains tax.